-Physical Therapy - Neurologic Residency Program
+Physical Therapy - Clinical Education Program

 Minneapolis VA Health Care System (MVAHCS) has one of the largest education and training programs in the VA with more than 1,500 students rotating through annually.
 It has active affiliations with over 50 colleges, universities and vocational schools in allied health professions.

 The Physical Therapy Clinical Education Program aims to provide exceptional, specialized education to prepare physical therapists (PT) and physical therapy assistants with professional skills and knowledge to become excellent clinicians.

 The Minneapolis VA Medical Center is a level 1A facility with a large physical therapy department and experienced training program.
 We offer clinical training experiences for more than 20 entry level Doctor of Physical Therapy and Physical Therapy Assistant programs representing 15 colleges and universities across the nation.

 We place students throughout our hospital as well as two of our VA Community Clinics, which are located in Chippewa Falls and Twin Ports, WI.
 Settings include the community living center (subacute rehabilitation/long term care), neurologic rehabilitation (inpatient and outpatient settings, variety of specialty programs including spinal cord injuries/disorders, CVA, TBI/polytrauma, Parkinson’s Disease and other neurologic conditions), orthopedic settings (inpatient and outpatient, post-operative, total joint replacement, musculoskeletal complaints), pain (within our comprehensive pain center), and acute medicine.